 - improving intra- and inter-agency working and better safeguard and promote the welfare of children.

-Local Safeguarding Children Boards have a duty to publish an anonymised version of the Overview Report and Executive Summary of any Serious Case Reviews that they have conducted.
+Local Safeguarding Children Partnerships have a duty to publish an anonymised version of the Overview Report and Executive Summary of any Serious Case Reviews that they have conducted.
 This will include an overview of the case, the terms of reference, conclusions drawn and any recommendations made.

 Published serious case reviews (Barnsley)